pixiesky/devdocs/guides/v2.0/test/integration/integration_test_setup.md

 #### The PHP memory_limit

 The default `phpunit.xml.dist` file does not contain any PHP `memory_limit` settings.

-However, sometimes the PHP configuration restricts the amount of memory PHP may consume.
+However, sometimes the PHP configuration restricts the amount of memory PHP can consume.
 This can make it impossible to run the integration tests.

 The PHP memory limit can be turned off by adding the following configuration to the `<php>` section of the integration test `phpunit.xml` file: